wp-plugins/contact-us-page-contact-people/readme.txt

 * Default widget email contact form
 * Add email contact from any plugin via shortcode.

+= Mobile Responsive App style admin interface =

+Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
+This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

+* 100% compatible with WordPress v3.8.0 admin interface.
+* Backward compatibility to WordPress v3.5.0
+* App style admin interface.
+* Admin app interface is fully mobile and tablet responsive.

+= Lite & Pro Version Admin Interface =

+All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+Pro Version features and settings are easy to spot on the admin dashboard as they are inside of a Yellow border.
+The Pro Version settings are all active on the admin panels so they can be used to get a great idea of how they work and what is available BUT the settings do not save when changes are saved and hence are not applied to the front end.
+Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

+= Lite Version Support =

+As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
+Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.

 = Pro Version Additional functionality =

 This plugin features a Pro version and Ultimate version upgrades that add tonnes of extra functionality.
 You will see all of the available upgrade features inside of the Yellow border areas on the plugins admin panel.
 Some of those advanced features include: